MicrosoftDocs/Hololens/hololens/hololens-core-components.md

 ## Prepare for deployment

 If you already know the basics of HoloLens, you can skip this step.
 Otherwise, start by finding out [where to buy HoloLens 2](hololens2-purchase.md), how to get [support](hololens2-support.md), and how to [give Feedback](hololens-feedback.md).
+You might also want to get familiar with [licensing requirements](https://docs.microsoft.com/en-us/hololens/hololens-licenses-requirements) at this time.

 Before you put on your HoloLens2 and start using it, learn about how it [redefines your environment](hololens-environment-considerations.md) so you can optimize your experience.
 Then dive into learning how to set it up and [use it for the first time](hololens2-setup.md).